Journal Features Pricing Support Download

 The bridge.
 It connects the two spirits, adds herbal complexity, and brings the sweetness that holds the drink in balance.
 Use a quality vermouth - it is doing real work here, not filling space.

-The secret.
+The defining element.
 This French herbal liqueur, made from 27 plants and spices, adds a honeyed, slightly medicinal quality unlike anything else in the drink.
-A quarter ounce - but its absence is immediately obvious.
-Benedictine is what makes the Vieux Carré taste like the Vieux Carré and not an unusual Manhattan.
+Bénédictine is not technically amaro, but it sits in the same herbal-liqueur family and plays the same role: a quarter ounce of botanical complexity that reshapes the whole drink.
+Its absence is immediately obvious.
+Bénédictine is what makes the Vieux Carré taste like the Vieux Carré and not an unusual Manhattan.

 The Recipe